 Looking at the type of boat that Asian buyers prefer also highlights the differences between East and West.
 While helming your own sailing yacht and feeling the wind on your face may appeal to westerners, motor yachts and a more interior-focussed usage pattern, appeals to Asian owners.

-Having a long established presence in Asia, Princess Yachts have a depth of experience selling too, and working with, Asian buyers.
-“Chinese ultra-high-net-worth individuals tend to require less powerful motors; they want larger indoor areas for corporate entertaining activities with smaller outdoor decks and fewer sleeping cabins; they like to be part of exclusive marina clubs; and not many want to have to pay over the odds in import tax from Europe, but they are willing to spend significantly to hire a crew rather than managing the yachts themselves,” explains Brunskill.
+Having a long-established presence in Asia, Princess Yachts have a depth of experience selling too and working with Asian buyers.
+“Chinese ultra-high-net-worth individuals tend to require less powerful motors; they want larger indoor areas for corporate entertaining activities with smaller outdoor decks and fewer sleeping cabins; they like to be part of exclusive marina clubs; not many want to have to pay over the odds in import tax from Europe, but they are willing to spend significantly to hire a crew rather than managing the yachts themselves,” explains Brunskill.

 With specific reference to superyachts, Natalie YE of Benetti Asia notes that “Western buyers can be very focussed on the exterior areas of the yacht, sunbathing and private areas, as well charter capability and commercial specification, advanced technology and engineering, and providing comfort for their crew.
-For an Asian owner the interior areas are very important, the flexibility to entertain and cater for large groups and to conduct business aboard.
-Even large yachts are used for short trips and day boating but with such extensive cruising available throughout Asia long range capability is a consideration that can only be achieved with displacement and "Fast" yachts such as Benetti.”
+For an Asian owner, the interior areas are very important, the flexibility to entertain and cater to large groups and to conduct business aboard.
+Even large yachts are used for short trips and day boating but with such extensive cruising available throughout Asia long-range capability is a consideration that can only be achieved with displacement and "Fast" yachts such as Benetti.”

 The hull and lines of the upper superstructure have been inspired by Chinese architecture while there is extensive use of spherical shapes in the interior design and portholes – round meaning complete, lucky and happy in China.
 Even the name of the model has significance – 188 is considered a lucky number in Asia and implies someone is certain to make a big fortune.
 Dealers and brokers with a presence and experience in Asia acknowledge there is vast potential for boating in the region and for creating a new generation of Asian boat owners.
 And all acknowledge the need to accept differences between owners in the West and East, their different tastes and also the ways in which they use their boats.